Alternative Medical Support Services

-Alternative medical support majors often go into careers where salaries can range from $86,000 to $86,000.
-This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.
+Alternative Medical Support majors often go into careers with median salaries of $85,600.
+This median refers to all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 Online Alternative Medical Support Services Programs